BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Posix has many things that made sense on a 1969-vintage PDP-7 or PDP-11, but are not the right approach today.
 This includes:

-A global name space
+Posix has a global name space

 : This is nice for easily locating and referencing objects.
 It has the distasteful side effect of introducing covert storage channels.
 Not a good match for seL4, which is designed to be highly secure and *proved* to be free of storage channels.

-Copying I/O interfaces
+Posix uses copying I/O interfaces

 : Posix treats everything as a file, and the interfaces are read/write by copying things to and from argument buffers.
 This is not a good